5 Dates to Circle in April

 It's going to be an important presentation.
 Shares of Netflix have more than tripled since bottoming out this past summer, and analysts have been jacking up their profit and revenue targets.

 Netflix's ability to turn a healthy profit despite incurring losses in its costly international expansion efforts is impressive, but after seeing shares rally this high, it's going to take a monster report to keep the good times coming.

 Give me more

-If you like to stay on top of what happens next -- and I'm guessing you do, because you're reading this article -- how about checking out The Motley Fool's top stock for 2012?
-It's a free report, but only for a limited time, so check it out now.
+If you like to stay on top of what happens next -- and I'm guessing you do, because you're reading this article -- keep learning about new opportunities in the future.